 Starting at the top left of the “Pause screen,” you can see you current rider details and how your name will display

 The orange box with the pencil brings up an edit screen allowing you to change your name, FTP, weight and various other details

 This is a screen you’ll have to go to on many rides, as many events request you to have specific titles in your name e.g. ZTR-EB

-Towards the middle are your best power outputs, definately something to work on
+Towards the middle are your best power outputs, definitely something to work on

-Currently, the rider level is capped at 25, there has been no word of further increases for more than 6 months now, but eventually we do expect the cap to be lifted again
+Currently, the rider level is capped at 25, there has been no word of further increases for more than six months now, but eventually, we do expect the cap to be lifted again

 To change various features on Zwift, you are going to have to use the icons on the bottom RIGHT of the menus screen